jamescarson3/ctls2017/docs/hpc_software_environment_03.md

 ## Installing an Application

 Now we will try to install our own application from the web.
-We are going to try to install a splied read mapper for RNQ-seq called [Tophat](https://ccb.jhu.edu/software/tophat/tutorial.shtml).
+We are going to try to install a spliced read mapper for RNA-seq called [Tophat](https://ccb.jhu.edu/software/tophat/tutorial.shtml).

 The first thing to do is decide a good place to install the application.
 The `$WORK` file system on TACC resources is suitable.
 Navigate to the `$WORK` file system, and make a new directory called `apps`, where we can put all of the applications we install:
 ```